 Whether your aim is to grow traffic, generate leads or support the wider business, discover how to build an effective content marketing strategy that delivers on your objectives.

-Content marketing is about communicating with your prospects by providing useful and relevant material that attracts them to your site and converts them into customers you can really help.
-For this to work in 2019, you need a watertight content strategy.
+Content marketing is about communicating with your audience by providing useful and relevant material that attracts them to your site and converts them into customers.

 A mature content strategy can even support you with retaining your customers and growing their accounts (great if you've been wondering how to improve customer service and get more referrals).

 When you provide useful information through content, trust is built — which in turn informs your buyers' purchasing decisions.

 But for any of this to work, you need a watertight content marketing strategy.
 In this article, learn how to build one.

 To put it another way, why are you setting up a content strategy?
 Starting with 'why' is important for so many reasons.
 It gives your campaign meaning.
 It provides vital context.
 Most obviously, it illuminates a goal towards which your strategy should be working.

 How to decide on the right goal for your content

 If you're embracing content for the first time and your budget is small, this might be as simple as ensuring content is delivered and published in a timely, consistent fashion.

 As you roll out more and more campaigns and begin to get a feel for baseline stats, you might start setting SMART goals for you or your team to hit.
 (SMART goals being Specific, Measurable, Attainable, Relevant and Timely.)